Temperament:CharismaticBig Dog EnergyCheeky

 A Chihuahua puppy or adult, with their petite proportions and ease of portability, is easy to think of as low maintenance.
 In reality, Chihuahuas require daily exercise, regular grooming with special attention to dental and eye care, and early socialization and training.
 They are dogs—not toys—after all.
 The good news is they are so little, that grooming doesn’t take very long to get through.
 And they’re smart dogs who take well to proper training and socialization.

-Even though they have a life expectancy of 14 to 16 years, Chihuahuas are not without their health problems.
+Even though they have a life expectancy of 14-16 years, Chihuahuas are not without their health problems.
 Like many dogs who have been bred for millennia, Chihuahuas come with their own unique set of health issues.

 - Patellar Luxation: Also known as luxating patella, this condition occurs when the kneecaps slip or dislocate.
-It may require surgery (in extreme cases) or knee braces.
+Treatment may range from joint supplements and pain medication to surgery, in severe cases.

 - Hypoglycemia (low blood sugar): Because tiny dogs have very little fat storage, their blood sugar bottoms out easily.
-Symptoms include chills, shakiness, uncoordinated limbs, muscle spasms, difficulty standing or walking and, in serious cases, seizure and collapse.
-To help your Chi avoid developing hypoglycemia, make sure they’re eating a complete and balanced diet every day.
+Symptoms include lack of energy, weakness, disorientation, tremors and, in severe cases, seizures.
+To help your Chi avoid developing hypoglycemia, you may need to offer multiple small meals throughout the day, especially when they’re puppies.

-- Bladder Stones: The Chihuahua is more likely than other breeds to develop one of two types of stones: bladder stones (aka uroliths or cystic calculi).
-Symptoms include smelly or bloody urine, inability to urinate, frequent urination, and accidents in the house.
+- Bladder Stones: The Chihuahua is more likely than other breeds to develop bladder stones.
+Symptoms include smelly or bloody urine, inability to urinate, frequent urination and accidents in the house.
 Surgery may be required to remove the stones.
-To prevent them or minimize your Chi’s chance of developing them, talk with your veterinarian about possible changes to your pup’s diet.
+To prevent them or minimize your Chi’s chance of developing bladder stones, talk with your veterinarian about possible changes to your pup’s diet.

-- Portosystemic Shunt (PSS): In this disorder, the blood supply that’s supposed to go to the liver is diverted.
-Then toxins build up.
-If your Chihuahua is not growing properly or has seizures, make sure your vet checks for this condition, which is treated with diet and medication.
+- Portosystemic Shunt (PSS): In this disorder, the blood supply that’s supposed to go to the liver is shunted or diverted.
+Then, toxins build up.
+If your Chihuahua is not growing properly or has seizures, make sure your vet checks for this condition, which is typically treated with diet and medication or, in severe cases, surgery.

 - Heart Disease and Other Cardiac Issues: Heart disease is a leading cause of death for this smallest breed.
-Chihuahuas are susceptible to several conditions, including valve disease and Patent Ductus Arteriosis.
+Chihuahuas are susceptible to several conditions, including mitral valve disease and Patent Ductus Arteriosis (PDA).
 Symptoms include coughing, fatigue, weakness, a heart murmur and weight loss.
+If you suspect your Chihuahua is having issues with their heart or your vet hears a heart murmur, they may need to see a veterinary cardiologist for an echocardiogram (ultrasound of the heart).

-- Hydrocephalus (excess fluid around the brain causing pressure on the brain): Because of the shape of their heads, Chihuahuas are susceptible to improperly fused skull bones.
+- Hydrocephalus: Because of the shape of their heads, Chihuahuas are susceptible to improperly fused skull bones which can lead to excess fluid around the brain.
+This can result in an increase in intracranial pressure.
 Symptoms include seizures, circling and an improper gait.
-When caught early, medications can be used to treat the condition.
+When caught early, medications can often be used to treat the condition.
 In some instances, surgery is needed.

-- Epilepsy: Chihuahuas can have seizures for several reasons, but if there’s no underlying disorder, then epilepsy is diagnosed.
-These are then treated with an antiseizure medication.
+- Epilepsy: Chihuahuas can have seizures for several reasons, but if there’s no underlying disorder, then idiopathic epilepsy may be diagnosed.
+Treatment is typically daily medication.

 - Periodontal Disease: Extremely common in Chihuahuas by the age of 2, periodontal disease begins with tartar build-up and leads to gum infections and tooth loss.
 If not treated, the bacteria can get in the blood stream and affect the heart, liver and kidneys.
 Daily teeth brushing and regular dental checkups by your vet are key to preventing this disease.